-The Cisco MDS 9710 Multilayer Director and MultiService Fabric Switch bring Cisco to 16 Gbps Fibre Channel (FC) connectivity, nearly a year after its FC switch competitor Brocade
+The Cisco MDS 9710 Multilayer Director and MultiService Fabric Switch bring Cisco to 16 Gbps Fibre Channel (FC) connectivity,

 Brocade has boasted of its dominance in FC networking, while Cisco has thrown its weight behind Fibre Channel over Ethernet (FCoE) in its networking and storage products.
 Cisco's new products reflect its strategy of supporting FC while maintaining FCoE as a storage option.

 The MDS 9710 supports FCoE as well as FC SANs.
 It has 48-port 16 Gbps FC or Fiber Connectivity (FICON) (for mainframes) line cards and holds up to 384 16 Gbps ports in a 4RU chassis for 24 Tbps of switching capacity.
 Cisco plans to add 48-port 10 Gbps Ethernet FCoE line cards later this year.
 Cisco storage customers can mix Cisco FC and FCoE cards in one box.
 The MDS 9710 supports N+1 redundancy for fans, and N:N redundancy for power supplies and in-service software upgrades for non-stop operation.